fiberseq/fiberseq.github.io/src/fibertools/help.md

 Arguments:
   [BAM]  Input BAM file.
 If no path is provided stdin is used.
 For m6A prediction, this should be a HiFi bam file with kinetics data.
 For other commands, this should be a bam file with m6A calls [default: -]
-  [RGN]  Region string to make a pileup of.
-If not provided will make a pileup of the whole genome
+  [RGN]  Region string to make a pileup of. e.g. chr1:1-1000 or chr1:1-1,000 If not provided will make a pileup of the whole genome

 Options:
   -o, --out <OUT>   Output file [default: -]